robillersomeone/survey_of_distributions/README.md

 Looking at relationships between distributions through code

+the code for the webiste can be found [here](https://github.com/robillersomeone/robillersomeone.github.io)

 ## Continuous Distributions
 the starting point is the gamma in theory and code in `distributions.py`, due to the point of reference the gamma serves for other distributions.